Tom467/LabDA/README.md

 2. **Instructions for Use**

 A data table is uploaded to the online GUI application.
-The data table should be uploaded in the below form, with the variables in the first row and then numerical values in all the following rows:
+The data table should be uploaded in the below form, with the variables in the first row and their associated base dimensions.
+Numerical values are placed in all the following rows.
+This should look something as follows:

 rho-M^1 L^-3, mu-M^1 L^-1 T^-1, D-L^1, v-L^1 T^-1, F-M^1 L^1 T^-2
 1,2,3,4,5